 There was one among them who was both fair and tall,

-She says,” Now each has played a trick, but I played none at all,
+She says,” Now each has played a ‘trick,’ but I played none at all,

 I have two nuts here in my hand from yonder hazel line

-I shall burn them in my lovers name to see if hell be mine.”
+I shall burn them in my lover’s

 They only saw her when she spoke and at her they did gaze,